Updated January 27, 2018 with new data.

 Courtesy of US Uncut, with over 21,000 likes and 49,000 shares.
 This meme attempts to show that raising the minimum wage doesn’t translate into an increase in prices by showing the price of a Big Mac in 3 different countries.
-There is some truth to these stats, but it’s very misleading in its contention.
-When context and logic are brought in, this argument falls apart.
-For the sake of brevity, we’ll focus primarily on Australia and the US, as that is the most common example shown on social media.
+There is some truth to these stats, but it’s very misleading and when further context is given it doesn’t support the argument.

 The Big Mac Price Debate

 The burger prices shown in the meme come from the “Big Mac Index“, which compiles the average price of a Big Mac in various countries around the world.
-This is done by the Economist magazine, as a lighthearted way to see which currencies are overvalued, and they even admit it’s not a precise measurement for economic calculations.
+This is done by the Economist magazine, as a lighthearted way to see which currencies are overvalued (not to compare minimum wages).
+However, they even admit it’s not a precise measurement for economic calculations, which we’ll see when we examine the data.

 Australia’s Big Mac is Smaller